crest-lab/crest-docs/page/examples/qcg-example_restart.md

 ---
 layout: default
 title: Restarting QCG
-parent: QCG Examples
+parent: "QCG Examples"
-grand_parent: "Examples and Guides"
+ancestor: "Examples and Guides"
 nav_order: 6
 toc: false
 summary: "A guide on how to restart QCG calculations."